hkverma/litendb/README.md

 $ cd arrow
 $ sudo ./build.sh
 ```
 It was registered as a submodule using steps shown below.
-It is currently fixed as release  3cbcb7b62c2f2d02851bff837758637eb592a64b arrow (apache-arrow-0.17.0)

 First submodule was added.
 It clones the data into the arrow subdir.
+It is currently fixed as to release 2.0.0.
+You can get it by first updating the git and then checkout the tag

 ```
 $ cd ${TENDB_ROOT_DIR}/cpp/external_libs/arrow
 $ git submodule add https://github.com/apache/arrow